opticdev/optic/projects/openapi-diff-experiment/README.md

 ## Building the container image

 Run `task openapi-diff:docker:build` to build a container.
-It will locally build to
+The task will build a container image `optic-baseline` with tag `local`.
+You can also manually build the container without using task with `docker build optic-baseline:local .`

 ## Tests